SBS Vinyl Collection

-SBS Radio donates 20,000 vinyl records to NFSA
+SBS donates Radio 2EA and 3EA vinyl collection to NFSA

 In early 2018, the Special Broadcasting Service (SBS) in Melbourne contacted the NFSA.
 Due to refurbishment at their main office in Federation Square they were no longer able to house their vinyl records, a collection which had been growing since 1975.

 They thought the NFSA would be the ideal place for this significant collection and also offered us the vinyl discs held by SBS Radio in Sydney.

 SBS preferred to keep the collections whole to reflect their importance as a representation of the beginnings of multicultural broadcasting in Australia.